It's Considered the Most Powerful Product in Skincare—These Are the 12 Best Retinol Serums

 - Often sold out

-Why it's best: The base of this formula is squalane, a nourishing oil-like substance which mimics your natural oils and helps to support your skin barrier in order to prevent and treat dryness.
+Why it's best: The base of this formula is squalane, a nourishing oil-like substance that mimics your natural oils and helps to support your skin barrier in order to prevent and treat dryness.

 Expert review: "Retinol does have a bad rep for causing dryness and sensitivity so it's understandable that those who already have dry skin might be hesitant to use it.
-If that sounds like you then I'd highly recommend this formula as your starting point.
-I love how softening and nourishing it feels, thanks to the squalane base—which also makes it a joy to apply by massaging onto skin." - Grace Day, freelance beauty editor and esthetician
+If that sounds like you, then I'd highly recommend this formula as your starting point.
+I love how softening and nourishing it feels, thanks to the squalane base—which also makes it a joy to apply by massaging onto skin."
+Grace

 - Affordable price point

-The eye area is delicate and prone to sensitivity so your regular retinol serum may be too harsh to apply here.
-But of course, if you want to address fine lines, wrinkles, and discolouration in the eye area, retinol really is your best friend.
-This serum combines retinol with ceramides to moisturise skin and strengthen the skin barrier.
+The eye area is delicate and prone to sensitivity, so your regular retinol serum may be too harsh to apply here.
+But of course, if you want to address fine lines, wrinkles and discolouration in the eye area, retinol really is your best friend.
+This eye cream combines retinol with ceramides to moisturise skin and strengthen the skin barrier.

 Why it's best: Specifically formulated with the eye area in mind in order to deliver results without unwanted side effects.

 Expert review: "The eye area is often the first place where people notice fine lines and wrinkles appear so it can be all too tempting to apply your retinol serum here.
 I was thrilled when I first heard that this product would be launching because most retinol serums are far too harsh for this delicate area.
-This one is gentle but still potent, so you'll see visible benefits." - Grace Day, freelance beauty editor and esthetician
+This one is gentle but still potent, so you'll see visible benefits."
+Grace

 It totally makes sense that the skincare ingredients we use on our faces will also have a multitude of benefits for the skin on the rest of our bodies, too.
 This serum can be used to address common issues like sun damage on the chest, wrinkles on the neck, and textured skin on the backs of arms.